 |Wells Fargo||12.01% – 12.67%||$1,000 – $12,000|

-LendEDU has ranked and rated 22 student loan lenders to determine which companies are best.
+LendEDU has rated and ranked eight student loan lenders that offer bar study loans to determine which are the best.
 Of those lenders, here are the top five that offer bar study loans.

 1) Sallie Mae